antnyk/cloudservive-assingment/README.md

 Accomplishment plan for my studies can be found [here](https://opetussuunnitelmat.oamk.fi/68096/fi/68089/68157/1200?lang=en)

 ### Here is a picture from [this](https://thispersondoesnotexist.com/) website!
-The person in the picture *should* change everytime you update this site!
+The person in the picture *should* change everytime you refresh this website!
 ![this_person_doesnt_exist](https://thispersondoesnotexist.com/ "this person doesn't exist")